Hot, Photoionized X-ray Gas in Two Luminous Type 2 Quasars: Chandra-HST Evidence for a Wind-Driven Sequence

-\item[~~Stage~II: Blow-Out] Systems where the AGN ionizing radiation begins to escape through low-density channels, ionizing more extended structures but still lacking large-scale outflows.
+\item[~~Stage~II: Blowout] Systems where the AGN ionizing radiation begins to escape through low-density channels, ionizing more extended structures but still lacking large-scale outflows.
 2MASX~J130038 exemplifies this behavior: its [O~III] emission extends to $R_{\rm [O~III]}=4.7$~kpc, yet the gas is largely rotational, with only localized disturbances within $\sim$160~pc of the nucleus \citep{fischer_hubble_2018}.
-The X-rays are morphologically centrally peaked and weakly correlated with [O~III] emission (Figure~\ref{fig:hst_2MASX}), implying that the hot and cooler [O~III] phases remain decoupled.
-The tentative identification of Fe~XXVI emission at 7.14~keV ($v\sim7600$~km~s$^{-1}$) could point to the onset of a nascent hot wind beginning to interact with the inner circumnuclear gas.
+The X-rays are morphologically centrally peaked and weakly correlated with [O~III] emission (Figure~\ref{fig:hst_2MASX}), implying that the hot X-ray and cooler [O~III] phases remain decoupled.
+The tentative identification of Fe~XXVI emission at 7.14~keV ($v\sim7600$~km~s$^{-1}$; Section~\ref{sec:ufo_emission}) could point to the onset of a nascent hot wind beginning to interact with the inner circumnuclear gas, but is not required for the Stage~II classification.
+The evolutionary interpretation is instead driven primarily by the spatial decoupling between the X-ray and [O~III] emission and by the lack of large-scale outflow kinematics.
 Similar Stage~II behavior is seen in other systems such as 2MASX~J07594101, 2MASX~J080252, SDSS~J115245, B2~1435, Mrk~477, and 2MASX~J16531506, where [O~III] ionized emission is extended ($R_{\rm [O~III]}\gtrsim$3~kpc; \citealt{fischer_hubble_2018}) but the kinematics remain dominated by broad line widths and low velocity centroids (FWHM~$\gtrsim$600~km~s$^{-1}$, $v<$600~km~s$^{-1}$; \citealt{fischer_hubble_2018}).
 The large X-ray gas reservoir found in 2MASX~J130038 likely reflects the accumulation of material during the first evolutionary phases, when dense circumnuclear gas remained confined close to the AGN.
-As this gas lies nearer to the ionizing source, it reaches higher ionization states, naturally producing a more massive X-ray–emitting component at the onset of blow-out.
+As this gas lies nearer to the ionizing source, it reaches higher ionization states, naturally producing a more massive X-ray-emitting component at the onset of blowout.